gbarillot/facebook_cover_resize/README.md

 height is then automatically computed.

 Example: Let's say you need to display your thumbnails in a 250px wide container.
-You only have to call the Gem using this width, and height will be automatically set to 250 / 1.91 = 131px
+You only have to call the Gem using this width, height being automatically set to 250 / 1.91 = 131px

+### Life outside of Rails

-If you don't want to use Rails, you can however just use the plain Algorithm, like this :
+If you don't want to use Rails, you can however just use the plain Algorithm:

 ```ruby
 FacebookCoverResize.compute(